 Soldiers can try post-natal workouts to help ease the body back into shape before returning to regular physical training.
-Make sure to get your medical health professional’s approval first.
+Make sure to get your doctor’s approval first.

-Post-natal exercises can include walking, swimming, or biking and strength training.
-Try this post-natal exercise video using a baby stroller.
+Post-natal exercises include walking, swimming, or biking and strength training.
+Check out this pre-natal exercise video from ACE Fitness.

 “The goal for every postpartum Soldier is to meet her fitness and weight goals within six months after giving birth,” explained Lisa Young, a health educator for the Army Public Health Command.

 The Army Pregnancy Postpartum Training (P3T) Program is an Army-sponsored post-natal program for female Soldiers.
-“The [P3T] program can assist Soldiers in meeting their goals,” Young said.
+“The [P3T] program can assist Soldiers in meeting their goals,” said Lisa Young.
 Contact your Medical Readiness NCO to see if P3T is available near you.